What is DC Zinefest?

 Where is DC Zinefest 2019?

-We moved to a new location!
-This year DC Zinefest was held at Art Enables, which is at 2204 Rhode Island Ave NE in Washington, D.C.
+DC Zinefest will again be held at Art Enables, which is at 2204 Rhode Island Ave NE in Washington, D.C.
 Art Enables is an Art Gallery and Vocational Arts program dedicated to creating opportunities for artists with disabilities to make, market, and earn income from their original and compelling artwork.

 How do I get to DC Zinefest 2019?

 - Public Transport: The nearest Metro rail station is Rhode Island Avenue – Brentwood (Red Line), which is 1.4 miles away from Art Enables.
 From the station, several Metrobuses — the 83 (toward Cherry Hill) and T18 (toward New Carrollton Station) — drop off close to Art Enables.
 For other public transit options, you may want to consult with WMATA’s Trip Planner tool.